ysmood/github-trending/readme.md

 ## The Approach

-When doing web scraping we usually prefer to use the website's API direct to get the data we care, but for beginners, it's usually more intuitive to scrape via the HTML pages.
+When doing web scraping we usually prefer to use the website's API direct to get the data we care, but for beginners, it's usually more intuitive to scrape via the visible HTML pages.
 This tutorial will focus on HTML based scraping.